BaileyJM02/veoir/.coursework/readme.md

 The queue package is the heart of the program as it handles the communicated between all other packages while enabling a decoupled environment.
 This is also know as micro-services though this implementation isn't an exact representation as they all have a single entry point within the `main.go` file.
 However, in the future it will be possible to move this to a complete micro-service and have the queue package handle events over multiple servers and processes.
 This also allows for the introduction of load balancing where extra logic is used within the queue package.
 For example, to send data within a queue to one node or another if there were two identical catalogue processes based on how many queue events one node is already handling.

-The queue package I will be implementing at the moment will be a simple design using Go channels<sup id="ix">[x](#fx)</sup>.
-These can be used to pass data from one Go routine<sup id="ix">[x](#fx)</sup> to another.
+The queue package I will be implementing at the moment will be a simple design using Go channels.
+These can be used to pass data from one Go routine to another.
 I use buffered Go channels as these allow for multiple entries to be send 'along' the channel without having to wait for it to be cleared.

 In my project, I am planning on using the following structure from the figure below for my queue structure.
 In this structure, the HTTP request handler ('Handler') is the centre node which sends and receives requests from both the Catalogue package and the encoding engine packages.
 This allows it to orchestrate the cycle of events by utilising the queues and waiting for values to be returned.
 At the moment this will all have to take place within one project but using techniques mentioned above, this could be split over multiple nodes or servers using the queues as a communication structure.